viktorsynek/react_guide/react_00_installation.md

 ## Pre-Installation

-Before we setup our project, we need to have [Node](https://nodejs.org/en) installed.
+Before we setup our project, you gotta have [Node](https://nodejs.org/en) installed.

 Node comes with a package manager known as: ``npm`` (Node Package Manager)